At Changefirst we have collectively lived through some truly exceptional times.

 However, we are all agreed on one thing right now.
-Nothing has prepared us for what I can only describe as the “onslaught” of COVID-19 and Coronavirus which is impacting us in an unprecedented way.
-Across the board we are all being pushed out of our respective comfort zones and having to adapt – on an almost minute-by-minute – to the new normal that is being created for us by the biggest global health epidemic for over 100 years.
+Nothing prepared us for the impact of the pandemic which is affecting both us and our clients in an unprecedented way.
+Across the board we are being pushed out of our respective comfort zones and having to adapt the way we work on an almost daily basis.

 The importance of personal resilience right now